 Panchopchar Puja

-A Simple Offering to Shakti
+A Simple Offering to Shiva & Aadi Shakti

 Shri Ganesha, the remover of obstacles and guardian of all beginnings, clears the path ahead.